 Are food and beverage available?
 Can we bring our own food and beverages?

-Brimm's at Shakespeare's Kitchen features a fabulous selection of entrees, appetizers and snacks for every price range including appetizers, fresh tacos, hot & cold deli, meal-sized salads, desserts and much more.
+Brimm's at Shakespeare's Kitchen features a fabulous selection of entrees, appetizers and snacks for every price range including appetizers, fresh tacos, hot & cold deli, gourmet burgers, meal-sized salads, desserts and much more.
 We also offer a full bar providing fine wines, beer, cocktails and soft drinks.
 Premium and Cafe Table seating patrons enjoy having wait service in their seating section to offer a truly first-class theatre experience.
-Guests must be seated and orders placed by 6:45 pm. to take advantage of wait service in these sections.
+Guests must be seated by 6:30 and orders placed by 6:45 pm. to take advantage of wait service in these sections.
 Dinner, drinks and gratuity are not included in ticket price.
 Please note; due to space restrictions, coolers are not allowed in this section.

 The Festival encourages its patrons to make their evening at Sand Harbor a special event and dine at our on-site restaurant, Shakespeare's Kitchen.
 However, if you do bring a small cooler we strongly encourage guests to limit glass or "breakable" items when visiting the beach.
 In the Lower Gallery Reserved and Upper/Side Gallery Chair Section, coolers are limited to 14" long x 9" high x 10" wide or a bag (backpack) that would fit between your feet while seated.
 The Upper/Side Gallery, open sand/blanket seating does not have any restrictions other than to respect your fellow neighbors when it comes to picnicking and cooler sizes.